- Games and Interactive Media

 Students work in multidisciplinary teams utilizing the skills they are most interested in applying as well as learning and developing new skill sets.
 They also have the opportunity to participate in game jams and meet-ups offering networking opportunities and possible job placement.

-In the Web and Social Platforms specialization, students combine the artistic skills of graphic designers and technical skills of programmers to create compelling, innovative solutions.
+In the Web and Social Platforms track, students combine the artistic skills of graphic designers and technical skills of programmers to create compelling, innovative solutions.
 Students are exposed to a variety of career paths working on realistic projects within this ever growing industry.

-Students in the Web and Social Platforms specialization learn cutting-edge design techniques, best practices and programming languages to ensure seamless transition into industry.
+Students in the Web and Social Platforms track learn cutting-edge design techniques, best practices and programming languages to ensure seamless transition into industry.
 Students obtain internships, many while still in school, at some of the most prestigious design studios in the country.

 Students are encouraged to participate in showcase events to share their projects with the professional community and in UCF club events to network and become a part of the local design community.